Gavin O’Reilly to chair The New European after acquisition

 The New European was founded in 2016 in the aftermath of the Brexit vote

-A consortium that represents a who’s who in media, including former Independent News & Media chief executive Gavin O’Reilly, has acquired the weekly print title The New European.
+A consortium that is essentially a who’s who in media, including former Independent News & Media chief executive Gavin O’Reilly, has acquired the weekly print title The New European.

 Well-known Irish investor Barry Maloney, who leads Balderton Capital, whose notable investments include Bebo and Setanta Sports, is also involved in the group as are former Financial Times editor Lionel Barber and ex-New York Times chief executive and former BBC director general, Mark Thompson.